databricks-apps

 Data Discovery

-Before writing any SQL, use the parent databricks skill for data exploration — search information_schema by keyword, then batch discover-schema for the tables you need.
+Before writing any SQL, use the parent databricks-core skill for data exploration — search information_schema by keyword, then batch discover-schema for the tables you need.
 Do NOT skip this step.

 Development Workflow (FOLLOW THIS ORDER)